pselker2/Testing3/README.md

         - open the file the editor/IDE
         - make changes
         - save changes
-        - up load the new file to the repo with the same procedure in the previous section
+        - upload the new file to the repo using the same procedure in the previous section
 1. Open src/main.js
 2. Modify line 22
     - From:  pselker